tomhorizon/405FinalProject/src/README.md

 - Fires a single shot
 - Returns "home"

 The targeting algorithm was refined over many test sessions.
-Once data is captured, the algorith:
+Once data is captured, the algorithm:
 - Checks a specified range of columns and sums the heat values above a threshold level
 - Looks for the largest value in the largest summed row

 We were getting unreliable data from a weighted average system.
-Although we had mostly successful hit, occasionally the turret would aim a bit too high (face level) which was tougher to hit than chest level.
+Although we had mostly successful hits, occasionally the turret would aim a bit too high (face level) which was tougher to hit than chest level.

 ![Figure 8: Example thermal image.](/imgThermalImage.png)